Posted on

 What are some examples of wrongful termination?

-Here are some common factual scenarios I see as an experienced employment lawyer that can amount to wrongful termination.
+Here are nine common factual scenarios I see as an experienced employment lawyer that can amount to wrongful termination.
 If you think that your case sounds similar to one of these, you may have been wrongfully terminated.
-Even if you are in an at-will employment situation, you still have employee rights against a wrongful discharge.

 Example: David is the only Black man in his workplace in Los Angeles.
 His manager leaves his job and is replaced with Carl.
-Carl immediately switches David’s shift so they work together.
-While working, Carl watches David throughout the entire shift and disciplines him for every mistake he makes, no matter how minor.
-By the end of the week, David has been disciplined far more often than ever before.
+Carl watches David throughout the entire shift and disciplines him for every mistake he makes, no matter how minor.
 Carl then uses these disciplinary actions to justify terminating David.
+Carl does not do this to any other workers, either during or after David’s time at the company.

 - race,